Structuring Indemnification Provisions in Business Associate Agreements: Allocating Risk in Healthcare Contracting

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to healthcare counsel for determining whether and when to include indemnification provisions in business associate agreements (BAAs).
-The panel will offer best practices for negotiating indemnification provisions.
+This CLE webinar will guide healthcare counsel in determining whether and when to include indemnification provisions in business associate agreements (BAAs).
+The panel will offer best practices for drafting and negotiating indemnification provisions.

 - Whether and when to include indemnification provisions

-- Considerations when determining whether to include indemnification provisions in a BAA
+- Considerations when determining whether and how to include indemnification provisions in a BAA

 - Best practices for negotiating and structuring indemnification provisions